 Comparing the TOLES with ILEC

-The TOLES test are broader and give students an opportunity to achieve a greater level of language proficiency with the advanced exam.
+The TOLES test is broader and gives students an opportunity to achieve a greater level of language proficiency with the advanced exam.
 The ILEC has one exam and three different grades: C1 with merit, C1 and B2 pass.
 This exam targets students, trainees and fully qualified lawyers, and does not require previous intensive knowledge of legal English; it focuses on the linguistic skills as well as a certain range of legal topics